-Temporary Work Area Easement (TWAE) is the only identified LER estate required for this project, for the purpose of stabilizing the stream bank, removing flow restrictions, and staging and laydown.
-An estimated 0.46 acres of TWAE are required to support the project.
-Estate language for all referenced estates is shown in Figure 1, while a map of the LER required is shown in Figure 2-1.
+Bank Protection Easement (BPE) and Temporary Work Area Easement (TWAE) are the LER standard estates required for this project, for the purpose of stabilizing the stream bank, removing flow restrictions, and staging and laydown.
+An estimated 0.08 acres of BPE, and 0.38 acres of TWAE are required to support the project.
+Estate language for all referenced estates is shown in Figure 1 Appendix C of the Real Estate Plan, while a map of the LER required is shown below Figure 19.